 There are thousands of search engines, but we don’t recommend that you spend all your time being listed.

-Many of these websites will in time ‘index’ your website.
+Many of these search engines will in time index your website.

 We recommend that you submit your website to the three search engines that are most popular in the UK.